Wilcolab/Anythink-Market-x34fjt61/README.md

 - `POST /tasks`: Adds a task to the task list.
 The request body should contain the task details.

 - `GET /tasks`: Retrieves the task list.

+## Server Information

+- The Python FastAPI server runs on port `8000`.
+- The Node.js server runs on port `8001`.